igor47/blog/_posts/2010-09-07-how-to-use-rvm-the-right-way.md

 ### What?

-So what are gemsets?
 The shortest explanation, is found within the name.
 Gem-sets.
 RVM's documentation puts it like this:

 > RVM gives you compartmentalized independent ruby setups.
 This means that ruby, gems and irb are all separate and self-contained from system and from each other.